 It is no mystery that Scotland has many wind farms, but how much wind energy can they produce?
 Until yesterday, an overall estimate was incredibly lacking.

 The data finally comes to us from an analysis by WeatherEnergy.
-This study (here is the extract for those who want to take a look at it) is based on concrete data showing that in the first 6 months of 2019 the turbines generated 9.8MWh of electricity from wind energy.
+This study (Here's the excerpt for anyone who wants to check it out) is based on concrete data showing that in the first 6 months of 2019 the turbines generated 9.8MWh of electricity from wind energy.

-On its own, the figure would already be astounding (and indicative of how rapid the changes in renewable energy), but related to housing capacities makes the idea much, much better.
+On its own, the figure would already be astounding (and indicative of how rapid the changes in renewable energy), but when compared with housing capacity it makes the idea much, much better.

 To be clear, it is enough to power almost 4.5 million homes, which is double the number of homes (residential and otherwise) that there are in the whole country.